terra-money/wallet-provider/packages/src/@terra-money/wallet-provider/README.md

   0: testnet,
   1: mainnet,
 };

+// ⚠️ If there is no special reason, use `getChainOptions()` instead of `walletConnectChainIds` above.

 // Optional
 // If you need to modify the modal, such as changing the design, you can put it in,